hackforla/HomeUniteUs/CONTRIBUTING.md

 ## Code of Conduct

-As part of Hack for LA, we are passionate about the organization's [Code of Conduct](https://github.com/hackforla/codeofconduct).
+We are passionate about the Hack for LA [Code of Conduct](https://github.com/hackforla/codeofconduct).
 Please help us uphold these policies so that we can continue to maintain an open, safe, and inclusive culture.
 It is everyone's responsibility to maintain these policies, so please report any violations to the [Hack for LA team](https://github.com/hackforla/codeofconduct#email-template-for-anti-harassment-reporting).

 ## Issues